RELift: Learned Coarse-to-Fine Propagators for Time-Dependent PDEs with Applications to Electron Dynamics: Abstract

 \section{Abstract}

-We present \textbf{SRaFTE} (Super-Resolution and Future Time Extrapolation), a two-phase learning framework that couples coarse grid solvers with neural operators to super-resolve and forecast fine grid dynamics for time-dependent partial differential equations (PDEs).
-In our construction, Phase 1 learns a super-resolution map from coarse to fine solutions while Phase 2 embeds this operator in a predictor–corrector loop with the coarse solver, forming an operator composition that serves as a surrogate fine grid propagator for future-time extrapolation.
-We benchmark SRaFTE on three canonical two-dimensional PDEs of increasing dynamical complexity: the heat equation, the wave equation, and the incompressible Navier–Stokes equations.
-Compared to well-known benchmarks, SRaFTE provides reliable super-resolution in Phase 1 and delivers consistently accurate long-term forecasts in Phase 2 across all three examples for new test data.
-Our results suggest that coupling a learned super-resolution operator with a coarse grid solver provides an effective and efficient means of modeling high-resolution spatiotemporal dynamics, particularly when the dynamics of the PDEs at the coarse and fine resolutions exhibit pronounced scale separation.
+We present \textbf{RELift} (\textbf{R}estrict, \textbf{E}volve, \textbf{Lift}), a two-phase learning framework that couples coarse-grid numerical solvers with neural operators to super-resolve and forecast fine-grid dynamics for time-dependent partial differential equations (PDEs).
+In Phase~1, RELift learns a super-resolution operator that maps the solution on a coarse grid to a fine grid.
+In Phase~2, this learned operator is composed with a coarse-grid numerical integrator to construct an effective fine-grid propagator for the governing equation.
+We benchmark RELift on three canonical two-dimensional PDEs of increasing dynamical complexity---the heat equation, the wave equation, and the incompressible Navier--Stokes equations---and we further demonstrate its performance on a kinetic electron dynamics case study via the 1D1V Vlasov--Poisson system.
+Across all examples, RELift delivers high-fidelity super-resolution (Phase~1) and accurate long-horizon rollouts (Phase~2), outperforming standard super-resolution and neural operator baselines in both field-level error metrics and physics-relevant diagnostics.
+Finally, we provide error analysis of the effective fine-grid propagator, characterizing how approximation errors accumulate over time and explaining the observed numerical stability of the RELift framework.